nigef/RangeSlider/README.md

 RangeSlider is a simple slider built ontop of [jQuery UI Draggable](http://jqueryui.com/draggable/#constrain-movement)

-This is was quickly built to fill the need for a decent range/slider for setting the level of difficulty of test questions.
-It has not been optimized or refactored.
+This was built over a weekend to fill a need for a decent range/slider for setting the level of difficulty of test questions.
+The dual-handle slider allows for filtering out minima and maxima values.

 ## Built With
 [jQuery 2+](https://code.jquery.com/jquery-2.1.1.min.js)

 [jQuery UI (.js only, not .css)](//ajax.googleapis.com/ajax/libs/jqueryui/1.11.2/themes/smoothness/jquery-ui.css)

+## Minimal Browser Tests
+* Chrome 38.0.2125.111
+* Firefox 32.0.3
+* Safari 8.0

 ## Features
-* localStorage
+* localStorage of state and view
 * Sliders move by either: drag, or clicking adjacent spaces
-* Supports different amount of '.num' elements
+* Supports different amount of `.num` elements
+* Currently `.num` can only contain unsigned integers
+* Responsive
+* Works on touchscreen (tested recent iOS, Android)

 ## HTML
 * The container needs a unique id.
-* Must have 1 or 2 '.slider_handle' elements.
+* Must have 1 or 2 `.slider_handle` elements.
-* '.handle_left' must be first, and '.handle_right' must be last.
+* `.handle_left` must be first, and `.handle_right` must be last.
-* Supports multiple sliders on same page.
+* Supports multiple `.slider` things on same page.

 ```html
 <div class="slider" id="uniqueID">